-AR-233 DRAWING AND ILLUSTRATION FOR DESIGN
+AR-233 DRAWING AND ILLUSTRATION FOR MEDIA

 This class develops skills using vector graphics for fine art, illustration, and design.
 Assignments focus on the use of layers, light, and shadow, and fluency in the use of digital tools.
 Later assignments explore creative and editorial considerations as well as how to export files to other programs for further work including animation.
-Fee.
+This course was previously titled "Drawing and Illustration for Design."
 Offered fall semester.
 Three credits.